Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 Sensor Placement and Radiation Shielding

-If you are using outdoor sensors, then you will need to consider their placement carefully.
-Ideally, the location should be shaded all day and clear of any surfaces that radiate heat—like walls, fences or windows.
-Meteorologists define temperature as the temperature in the shade with plenty of ventilation.
+If you are using outdoor sensors, then you will need to carefully consider their placement.
+Ideally, the location should be shaded all day and clear of any surfaces that radiate heat—like walls, fences, or windows.

-Pick a location that is approximately 5-6 feet away from the ground where natural air can circulate freely around the sensor.
 If you are not getting accurate readings, try moving your sensor to an open location with constant shade.
 A useful feature of the AcuRite sensors is the ability to hang them.
 Many people place them under the eaves of their house, or even in a tree.

 If you are finding it hard to locate the perfect shaded spot for your sensor, then consider using a radiation shield.
 Radiation shields help provide protection and shade for the sensor while still promoting natural airflow around it.
-Using a radiation shield increases your options for placement.
-Even if you think you have the perfect spot for your sensor, we still recommend purchasing a radiation shield for the most accurate readings.
-The WS-2902C comes packaged with a radiation shield which allows it to be installed in direct sunlight without impacting on accuracy of the weather station performance.

 WS-2902C Radiation Shield